moojing/advanced-css-course/README.md

- # To See the result
+ # To see the result

 http://mu-advanced-css.surge.sh/